AlisonV2/av2-linked-up/README.md

 - Jest : Tests coverage can be found in jest-cover/index.html
 - Cypress: Tests coverage can be found in cypress-cover/index.html

-To run cypress with coverage (using Instanbul), run : <code
+To run cypress with coverage (using Instanbul), run :

 ```sh
 npm run cover